umang23567/AP-Assignments/README.md

 Orders can be canceled only if they are in a **Pending** or **Preparing** state.
 Once orders reach the Dispatched, Delivered, or Completed stage, they cannot be canceled.

 ### Assumption 4: Payment and Refunds
-- There is no **Cash on Delivery (COD)** option, and the total sales amount is recorded immediately when an order is placed.
+- There is no Cash on Delivery option and payment is made during checkout, hence the total sales amount is recorded immediately when an order is placed.
 - Refunds, if necessary, will later be managed manually by the admin.

 ### Assumption 5: Admin Controls